-The skill is getting the right balance, as 37% of employers admit that they have decided against candidate becasue of the way they were dressed, according to the www.ladders.com .
+The skill is getting the right balance, as 37% of employers admit that they have decided against a candidate because of the way they were dressed, according to the www.ladders.com.

-For most modern day situations, business casual will suffice; a smart shirt and trousers with some tasteful shoes (maybe even suede as opposed to the more traditional leather) should be fine.
-The most important thing is to use you initiative and to look suitable and presentable.
+For most modern-day situations, business casual will suffice; a smart shirt and trousers with some tasteful shoes (maybe even suede as opposed to the more traditional leather) should be fine.
+The most important thing is to use your initiative and to look suitable and presentable.

 Main things to avoid